StefanoAnzolut/business-guide/source/account/branding.rst

 .. _Pricing page: https://www.skribble.com/en/pricing/

-As a Business and Enterprise customer, you can customise your members' accounts with the company logo and address.
+As an admin, you can customise your members' accounts with the company logo and address.
 This is a great way to convey trust and reliability to both your employees and customers.
-It also helps them recognise signing invitations that come from your company.
+Seeing your company logo and address also helps them recognise signing invitations that come from your company.

 Company branding will be displayed:
   - in the header (top-left) of your members' accounts